flbrino/jetty-web-sockets-jsr356/README.md

 ## jaas.conf

-Change`HOSTNAME` to the host where running the server class
+Change`HOSTNAME` to the host where running the server class and the `REALM` to the choosen one.

 	Client {
 		   com.sun.security.auth.module.Krb5LoginModule required